Panthersoul/Panthersoul/README.md

 ### Hi there 👋
 🔭 I´m a full stack developer with experience on:  <br />
- .NET - C# - SASS - CSS - HTML - Javascript - React - Node - Express - Sql - Networking - IT 2nd level | Scrum
+ .NET - C# - SASS - CSS - HTML - Javascript - React - Node - Express - Sql - Networking <br/>

-🌱 Always learning <br />
+ Project Manager

+🎩
+👀👂
+👃
+💋
+  ##🫵

-💬 Ask me about what you need, tell me what you think.
+💬 Tell me what you think...

 ## 📫 How to reach me: contacto@panthersoul.uy